 Students who enter into a Housing Contract are committed to the entire academic year (August through May).

-This document and those referred to within it constitute the Mississippi University for Women, Department of Housing and Residence Life, Housing Contract for residence halls and dining services.
+This document and those referred to within it constitute the Mississippi University for Women, Office of Housing and Residence Life, Housing Contract for residence halls and dining services.
 The housing and dining services described are being offered under the terms and conditions stated herein.
 It is the student’s responsibility to become familiar with all provisions of this Housing Contract.
-These terms and conditions are not intended to provide general or specific residence hall policies, which are contained in the Student Handbook available online at www.muw.edu/students.
+These terms and conditions are not intended to provide general or specific residence hall policies.
+Which are contained in the Student Handbook available online at www.muw.edu/students.
 No term or condition of this Housing Contract can be waived except in writing, signed by the student and the Director of Housing and Residence Life.
-No oral statement made by the Department of Housing and Residence Life or its employees is considered a waiver of any term or condition.
-This Housing Contract shall be governed by and construed in accordance with the laws of the State of Mississippi.
+No oral statement made by the Office of Housing and Residence Life or its employees is considered a waiver of any term or condition.
+The Housing Contract shall be governed by and construed in accordance with the laws of the State of Mississippi.

-- Meal Plan Requirement: All students who reside in University residence halls must have a meal plan through Sodexo Dining Services.
-Food service contracts are not transferable.
-Charges may occur for meal contract changes, cancellations and lost identification cards.
+- Meal Plan Requirement: All students who reside in University residence halls must have a meal plan through Sodexo Dining Services, as part of the housing contract.

 - Prior to June 1, there is no charge to cancel the student’s housing contract.

-- If a student withdraws from the University after Move In Day and during the first two weeks of class, the student will be allowed to cancel the Housing Contract, but he/she will be assessed 15% of the room and meal plan charges for the semester.
+- If a student withdraws from the University after Move In Day in August or first day of hall opening in January and during the first two weeks of class, the student will be allowed to cancel the Housing Contract, but the student will be assessed 15% of the room and meal plan charges for the semester.

 - If a student withdraws from the University after the first two weeks of class, the student will be assessed the full amount of their Housing Contract.